Edgar Jopson: Death

 2022 replica of the original 1984 poster created by the group Justice for Aquino, Justice for All (JAJA), showing prominent victims of military violence during the Marcos dictatorship.
 From left to right: Macli-ing Dulag, Remberto "Bobby" dela Paz, Jopson, Juan "Johnny" Escandor, and Benigno "Ninoy" Aquino Jr. All five individuals were among the first to be honored at the Wall of Remembrance of the Bantayog ng mga Bayani.

 In the afternoon of September 19, Ed held a meeting along with Rey Gonzales and Pagging Santos-Gonzales in their UG house.
-Afterwards Ed left with Teddy, his bodyguard, to visit Dr. Gil Evora, a colleague of his, in another village.
-During the meeting, Major Nelson Estares and his men, under orders of the military government, were waiting in Ed’s village.
-Ed and Teddy left Evora’s house a little past 9 pm.
-Estares mobilized his team as soon as they spotted Ed and Teddy’s motorcycle enter the UG house.
+Afterward, Ed left with Teddy, his bodyguard, to visit Dr. Gil Evora, a colleague of his, in another village.
+During the meeting, Major Nelson Estares and his men, under orders of the military government, were waiting in Ed's village.
+Ed and Teddy left Evora's house a little past 9 p.m.
+Estares mobilized his team as soon as they spotted Ed and Teddy's motorcycle enter the UG house.
 Estares, wanting Ed alive, commanded part of his team to barge in through the front and the other to position themselves at a lot near the back of their compound so as to leave Ed and the other cadres no chance of escape.
 As the first team was moving in, one of the soldiers climbing the fence got stuck, his gun hitting the fence noisily.
 Ed quickly looked out and saw men with white headbands on and started shouting that the soldiers were here.
-He ran to the backdoor with the other cadres - they were to climb a wall at the back of the compound where there was an empty lot on the other side.
+He ran to the backdoor with the other cadres – they were to climb a wall at the back of the compound where there was an empty lot on the other side.
 Teddy climbed the wall first and was quick to jump to the other side.
 Ed climbed the wall after him but hesitated as he reached the top, not jumping immediately after reaching it.
 He was shot as he was on top of the wall.